opensearch-project/documentation-website/_integrations/index.md

 2. Go to **Dashboards Management** > **Saved objects**.
   ![]({{site.url}}{{site.baseurl}}/images/integrations/import-saved-objects.png)

-3. Select **Import** in the upper-right corner to load your new integration artifact (a file with .ndjson extension).
+3. Select **Import** in the upper-right corner to load your new integration artifact (a file with an .ndjson extension).
   ![]({{site.url}}{{site.baseurl}}/images/integrations/integration-import-file.png)

 4. Open the loaded integration template.